Listen to Les McKeown read this blog post:

 - The need to fix things that unravelled over the weekend,

-– The introduction of notions (smart and otherwise) that adhered to people over the weekend when they read blogs like this, and
+- The introduction of notions (smart and otherwise) that adhered to people over the weekend when they read blog posts like this, and

 - Because of the tooling up and tooling down factor,